 Despite all of this though, Fawlty Towers does have its fans.
-Here for instance , a developer (I hope and pray) writes: "An amazing product and an essential part of any Fawlty Towers Collection. any fan with a pc should have this game..
+In one Amazon review, a developer (I hope and pray) writes: "An amazing product and an essential part of any Fawlty Towers Collection. any fan with a pc should have this game..
 It has all the classic scene`s all the ones we all know and love, making this the best christmas present a fawlty fan could possible ask for (hint, hint!!)"
-Another, back in space era 2002, declared "Overall I would give it 70%", making it the best RPG since Dragon Age 2!
+Another, back in space era 2002, declared "Overall I would give it 70%", making it the best RPG since Dragon Age 2.

 But not a better interactive Fawlty Towers experience than simply hitting pause the next time you rewatch an episode and pretending you did something to affect the story when it resumes.